mietek/halcyon-website/pages/tutorial/index.md

 ### Options

-By default, Halcyon is installed in the `halcyon` subdirectory of the base directory, which defaults to `/app`.
-If you want to install Halcyon somewhere else, set the [`HALCYON_DIR`](/reference/#halcyon_dir) environment variable before running the setup script:
+If you want to change where Halcyon is installed, set the [`HALCYON_DIR`](/reference/#halcyon_dir) environment variable before running the setup script:

 ```
 $ export HALCYON_DIR=...
 ```

-If you don’t want your `.bash_profile` to be modified, set [`HALCYON_NO_MODIFY_HOME`](/reference/#halcyon_no_modify_home) to `1` before running the setup script.
-In the future, you’ll need to activate Halcyon manually before each use:
+If you don’t want your `.bash_profile` to be extended, set [`HALCYON_NO_MODIFY_HOME`](/reference/#halcyon_no_modify_home) to `1` before setting up.

+You’ll then need to activate Halcyon manually before each use:

 ```
 $ source <( /app/halcyon/halcyon paths )
 ```

-Halcyon also installs GHC, Cabal, and other dependencies in `/app`.
-Changing this is not recommended, because it’ll prevent you from getting started as quickly as possible — instead of restoring previously built archives, Halcyon will have to build everything from scratch.
-If you still want to change the base directory, set [`HALCYON_BASE`](/reference/#halcyon_base) before running the setup script.
+Halcyon installs development tools and other dependencies in the _base directory,_ `/app`.
+Changing this path is not recommended, because it’ll prevent you from getting started as quickly as possible.

+If you still want to do it, set [`HALCYON_BASE`](/reference/#halcyon_base) before running the setup script.

 Install GHC and Cabal
 ---------------------

-Execute the Halcyon [`install`](/reference/#halcyon-install) command to install GHC and Cabal:
+Execute the Halcyon [`install`](/reference/#halcyon-install) command with no arguments to install GHC and Cabal:

 <div class="toggle">
 <a class="toggle-button" data-target="install-ghc-and-cabal-log" href="" title="Toggle">Toggle</a>